 IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Convention.

-DONE in duplicate at Tokyo this twelfth day of December, 2019 in the Japanese and English languages, both texts being equally authentic.
+DONE in duplicate at Ashgabat this sixteenth day of December, 2024, in the Japanese, Turkmen and English languages, all texts being equally authentic.
+In case of any divergence of interpretation, the English text shall prevail.